Papyrus (horse): 1924: four-year-old season

 Papyrus stayed in training at four, but failed to win a race in four attempts, leading one observer to claim that he was "not half the horse he was". although he did put up good performances in defeat.
 On his first appearance, he was beaten by Poisoned Arrow in a race over one and a half miles.
 At Royal Ascot he looked fit in the paddock before the two and a half mile Gold Cup but finished unplaced behind the French-trained winner Massine.
 In the Eclipse Stakes on 18 July, he finished second, two lengths behind the three-year-old Polyphontes and three lengths clear of the other six starters.
 It was expected that Papyrus would be retired after this race, but he returned for a final appearance at Newmarket in autumn.
 On 2 October, he ran second, by half a length, to the filly Teresina in Jockey Club Stakes, with Parth in third.

 Stud record

 Papyrus was retired to his owner's West Grinstead Stud in Sussex, where he stood at an initial fee of 300 guineas.
 He sired some good winners but was not a great success.
 Hornung later turned down an offer for Papyrus from the Polish Jockey Club and, on his death in 1940, passed the horse by will to Basil Jarvis.
 Papyrus died in his box in early November 1941.

 Papyrus sired Osiris, who won several stakes races in England, then stood at stud in Canada, where he was the leading sire in 1938, 1940, 1942 and 1947.
-Papyrus was the damsire of Princequillo who in turn sired some important thoroughbreds – the grandsire of Secretariat and Sham.
+Papyrus was the damsire of Princequillo who in turn sired some important thoroughbreds – the damsire of Secretariat and his rival Sham.
 Other descendants include Shergar.
 He is a progenitor of Zenyatta, through Princequillo.